AlexandraVallet/vallet-research/about/index.md

   include feature.html
   image="images/people/me.jpg"
   weight="50px"
-  title="Alexandra"
+  title="Alexandra Vallet"
   text=text
 %}

 I studied fluid and solid mechanics in a graduate engineering school and obtained a PhD in high energy density physics.
-I worked in a semi industrial context as the principal investigator for experimental campaigns on the Laser [Megajoule facility](http://www-lmj.cea.fr/index-en.html) (CEA – France).
+I worked in a semi industrial context as the principal investigator for experimental campaigns on the Laser [Megajoule facility](https://www-lmj.cea.fr/) (CEA – France).
 I coordinated work from several teams and used complex multi-physics, multi-code simulations to both design and interpret experiments reproducing ‘mini stars’ in the laboratory.

-A fruitful encounter with neurosurgeon [Eric Schmidt](./members/eric-schmidt.html) and physicist [Sylvie Lorthois](./members/sylvie-lorthois.html) convinced me that current mathematical modelling capabilities, combined with existing neuroimaging technologies, provide an unprecedented opportunity to better understand brain ageing.
+A fruitful encounter with neurosurgeon [Eric Schmidt](../members/eric-schmidt.html) and physicist [Sylvie Lorthois](../members/sylvie-lorthois.html) convinced me that current mathematical modelling capabilities, combined with existing neuroimaging technologies, provide an unprecedented opportunity to better understand brain ageing.
 Since 2018, I have immersed myself in neuroscience.
 I developed several modelling tools to predict fluid dynamics, solid deformation and fluid-structure interaction in the brain and demonstrated the potential of my transdisciplinary approach.

-I am now building an interdisciplinary [research project](./index.md) about the mechanical determinants of intracranial pulsatility.
+I am now building an interdisciplinary [research project](../index.md) about the mechanical determinants of intracranial pulsatility.

-{% include section.html full=true %}
+{% include section.html %}

 ## Field of expertise
 Biomechanics, fluid and solid mechanics, fluid-poroelastic structure interaction, particle transport, computational modelling, mathematical modelling,  clinical/experimental data processing, data science, brain ageing